-The existing pumping station is accessible via driveway crossovers from Junction Road and from Pipeline Road, presently allowing for vehicles to enter and exit SA Water land in a forward direction.
-A new crossover will be required to allow direct access to the proposed solar PV arrays within the property at 79 Kading Road.
-The positioning of the proposed crossover is subject to confirmation by SA Water's construction partner.
-The location and design of the crossover will ensure safe and convenient access is granted to vehicles throughout the construction period, as well as to emergency services vehicles.
+The existing agricultural property (at Lot 92, Sections 279 and 277) is primarily accessed via a driveway crossover from Black Springs Road, presently allowing for vehicles to enter and exit the land in a forward direction.
+The use of this existing crossover, or alteration/addition of further access points is subject to confirmation by SA Water's construction partner.
+The location and design of additional crossovers will ensure safe and convenient access is granted to vehicles throughout the construction period, as well as to emergency services vehicles.
 Ongoing access throughout the life of the solar infrastructure will be limited to any required maintenance/replacement or cleaning of the panels and other equipment and is expected to be of relatively low frequency.

-The proposed setback distance of the development from the property perimeter, as well as the proposed layout and spacing of the solar PV arrays, ensures that vehicles (including emergency services vehicles) are able to enter and move freely throughout the property.
+The proposed setback distance of the development from the property perimeters, as well as the proposed layout and spacing of the solar PV arrays, ensures that vehicles (including emergency services vehicles) are able to enter and move freely throughout the development area and broader property.